obonaventure/cnp3/book/transport/tcp.rst

 .. index:: Nagle algorithm

 In a transport protocol such as TCP that offers a bytestream, a practical issue that was left as an implementation choice in :rfc:`793` is to decide when a new TCP segment containing data must be sent.
 There are two simple and extreme implementation choices.
 The first implementation choice is to send a TCP segment as soon as the user has requested the transmission of some data.
 This allows TCP to provide a low delay service.
-However, if the user is sending data one byte at a time, TCP woulld place each user byte in a segment containing 20 bytes of TCP header [#fnagleip]_.
+However, if the user is sending data one byte at a time, TCP would place each user byte in a segment containing 20 bytes of TCP header [#fnagleip]_.
 This is a huge overhead that is not acceptable in wide area networks.
 A second simple solution would be to only transmit a new TCP segment once the user has produced MSS bytes of data.
 This solution reduces the overhead, but at the cost of a potentially very high delay.

 An elegant solution to this problem was proposed by John Nagle in :rfc:`896`.
 John Nagle observed that the overhead caused by the TCP header was a problem in wide area connections, but less in local area connections where the available bandwidth is usually higher.
 He proposed the following rules to decide to send a new data segment when a new data has been produced by the user or a new ack segment has been received ::